crowdagger/crowbook/README.md

 ------------

-While there should be, strictly speaking, no real dependencies to be able to run Crowbook (it is published a a statically compiled binary), some features require additional commands to work correctly:
+While there should be, strictly speaking, no real dependencies to be able to run Crowbook (it is published as a statically compiled binary), some features require additional commands to work correctly:

 * EPUB rendering requires the `zip` command to be present on your system;